Alibek10599/debridge-data-pipeline/README.md

 # deBridge Data Pipeline

-A robust blockchain data collection and analysis pipeline for USDC transfer events on Ethereum Mainnet.
+A robust blockchain data collection and analysis pipeline for USDC transfer events on Ethereum Mainnet, orchestrated with Temporal workflows.

 ## Overview